Code-Institute-Submissions/MS1-Catsitting/README.md

-# Your Project's Name
+# The little florist school

 *One or two paragraph providing overview of project*

 ## **Overview**
-One or two paragraphs providing an overview of your project.
+*One or two paragraphs providing an overview of your project.*
-Sale pitch
+*Sale pitch*
-The litte florist workshop responsive website - customer brief (screenshots)
+*The litte florist workshop responsive website - customer brief* *(screenshots)*
+This project html, css and bootstrap and user experience The little florist school is a fictional business who provide flower arrangement courses to individuals who either want to start a new hobby or gain further skills in floristry. responsive mobile, tablet and desktop regardless of the browser on which the website is displayed.

 ## **User Experience Design**